sudo-Penguin-Lalala/website/README.md

 # Thien Nguyen's Bio Website

 This is my personal bio and link page, built as a simple, responsive website to showcase my social profiles and contact information.
-Inspired by [LittleLink](https://littlelink.io), but customized for my own use.

 ## About

 - **Author:** Thien Nguyen ([nnt25.net](https://nnt25.net))